Tip toe quietly through the night, creeping cautiously, taking fright, ghostly ghouls and pumpkin lights, its Halloween time again tonight…

-Halloween is celebrated on October 31.
-It’s a great time for children to dress up in costumes and go door-to-door collecting sweets or money.
+Halloween is a great time for children to dress up in costumes and go door knocking around the neighbours in your community collecting sweets.

 The term Halloween, and its older spelling Hallowe’en, is shortened from “All-Hallow-Even”, as it is the evening before “All Hallows Day”.
 In Ireland the name was “All-Hallows Eve”.
 Halloween was also sometimes called “All Saints’ Eve”.